typedb/typedb/docs/pages/docs/03-building-schema/defining-rules.md

 In Graql, the "when" of the rule is required to be a [conjunctive pattern](https://en.wikipedia.org/wiki/Logical_conjunction), whereas the "then" should be atomic - contain a single pattern.
 If your use case requires a rule with a disjunction in the "when" part, please notice that, when using the disjunctive normal form, it can be decomposed into series of conjunctive rules.

+### Defining rules
+Rules are treated as inherent members of the schema.
+As a result they require the `define` keyword for their creation.
+A rule is then defined by specifying its label followed by `when` and `then` blocks.
+The label is necessary if we want to refer to the rule later.

 A classic reasoning example is the ancestor example.
 The two Graql rules `R1` and `R2` stated below define the ancestor relationship, which can be understood as either happening between two generations directly between a parent and a child or between three generations when the first generation hop is expressed via a parentship relationship and the second generation hop is captured by an ancestor relationship.

 ```graql